 Adaptive Technology

-• Text to Speech Technology - Accessibility Resources has a web license for software (Read&Write and EquatIO) that enables users to have text on their personal computer read to them as well as many other features.
+• Text to Speech Technology - Accessibility Resources has a web license for software (Read&Write and Equatio) that enables users to have text on their personal computer read to them as well as many other features.

 • FM System - This device is available for students who are hard of hearing or have a central auditory processing disorder.
 It includes a microphone for the instructor and headphone speakers for the student.